serverless/components/templates/tencent-laravel/README_EN.md

 TENCENT_SECRET_KEY=123
 ```

-- If you don't have a Tencent Cloud account, you could [sign up](https://intl.cloud.tencent.com/register) first.
+- If you don't have a Tencent Cloud account you need to [sign up](https://intl.cloud.tencent.com/register) first.